LoopZ/V8Power/README.md

 </table>
 * * *
 #### vchoice *[options]* ######
-Choose an option. (returns an errorlevel of choice selected)
+Choose an option.<br>
+It returns an errorlevel of choice selected based on its entry number.
+Not the letter/number of the choice.
+For example, if the second item is chosen, it will return an errorlevel of 2.
+Regardless of any prefix (Like C, 1, R, etc)
 <table>
 <tr><td width="125pt"></td><td>Perform using all automatic defaults settings.</td></tr>
 <tr><td><b>/A <i>n</i></a></td><td>Set text attribute to <b><i>n</i></b> for selected item</td></tr>